jamiewho/Cat-Girl/readme.md

 ## Ai-Hayasaka

-Welcome to the Official Ai Hayasaka Discord bot!
+Welcome to the Official Ai Hayasaka Bot!
 Ai Hayasaka is a simple discord bot made with [discordjs/discord.js](https://github.com/discordjs/discord.js) and has many fun features like anime, moderator, and even roleplay commands

 - I originally coded this in Glitch, so I had to take it off of Glitch and put it on here for you guys to use.